 Provide mandatory protection for all inventions, in all fields of technology.
 The only permitted exceptions must be aligned with the provisions of TRIPS (Art.
 27), e.g. for inventions which commercial exploitation would violate ordre public or be against morality.
-No exception shall be made for inventions meeting the provisions of TRIPS, including patents on plant species and improvements for active molecules, such as new mixtures, uses or formulations.
+No exception shall be made for inventions meeting the provisions of TRIPS, including patents on plant species and improvements for active molecules, such as new mixtures, uses or formulations, e.g. polymorphs and salts of active ingredients.

-Establish patentability standards which are in line with EPO practice.
+Establish patentability standards which are in line with EPO practice1.
 Assert that only the responsible IP-authorities examine patent applications and decide on its issuance.